 A perceptive reader may have noticed that I left out hierarchical chains of command and certain principles governing the recruitment, conduct and management of administrators.
 These elements represent means to an end that technology offers new and hopefully better ways to achieve.
-For the time being, they are underdeveloped or less visible in network governance, though relevant in the open source software development process that is central to the life of any network but requires separate analysis [ML: I published an overview of best practices in traditional FOSS governance on July 13, 2020].
+For the time being, these elements are either underdeveloped or less visible in network governance, although relevant in the open source software development process which requires separate analysis [ML: see my July, 2020 overview of best practices in traditional FOSS governance].

 I have also left out the legal basis of bureaucratic organizations, usually found in constitutional law, because the exact legal definition of blockchain networks is still to be determined.
-That said, it is only a matter of time before they become recognized by and integrated into both traditional and emerging legal structures.
+That said, it is only a matter of time before blockchain networks become recognized by and integrated into both traditional and emerging legal frameworks.

 What’s bureaucratic about blockchain governance?

 Given that the defining feature of a bureaucratic organization is protocol, i.e. the rules and procedures governing its operations and the handling of the information that it administers, the idea that blockchains are bureaucracies should strike no one as far-fetched.

 At the core of all blockchain systems we find a set of highly formalized rules — a cryptographic protocol and a consensus algorithm.
 With these key elements in place, network-specific domains of knowledge and specialized roles can develop, leading to an increasingly higher level of institutionalization — something we’ve seen happen around most prominent networks.
 Examples include the BIP process and its equivalents, the establishment of network foundations, the use of formal communication channels for regular updates, the creation of centralized businesses that operate or rely on these networks, and the introduction of formal voting and dispute resolution mechanisms, among many others.